-In addition, the 'Code of Conduct for Dealing in Securities by Directors, Executives and Employees' was adopted and implemented in conformity with the Prevention of Financial Markets Abuse Legislation.
-Directors and employees are regularly reminded of their obligations when dealing in securities of the Bank.
+In addition, the 'Code of Conduct for Dealing in Financial Instruments' was adopted and implemented in conformity with Markets Abuse laws and regulations.
+Directors and employees are regularly reminded of their obligations when dealing in securities of the Bank and other scheduled financial instruments.